KosmX/bendy-lib/README.md

     //you can find the latest version in GitHub packages }
 ```
+You can use the artifact from `jcenter`, I'll move as soon as I find where to go.

 designed to be able to swap and bend cuboids.